P1001683 (1).jpg

 Testimonials

--Laurel Walzak, Ryerson
+-Laurel Walzak, Toronto Metropolitan University

 Harrison was incredible this weekend.
 His presentation was honest and relatable and provided a really powerful way to start off our summit.